2009 Record: 8-5 (6-3 in Pac-10)

 2010 Pre-Season Pac-10 Prediction:

-Phil Steele: #5 (tied with Oregon State and Washington)
+Phil Steele: #5 (tie with Stanford and Washington)

-What are the major strengths and biggest weaknesses of the team?
+What are the major strengths and biggest weaknesses of the Beavers?

-Looking at the schedule, who will be the first major test and why?
+Looking at the schedule who will be the first major test?

 What team on the schedule do you fear the most?